SPaulusOfficial/testproject_data3/BlueDevil/GeneralKnowledge.md

-# 🛡️ KI Guardrails – Technisch-funktionaler Rahmen für Agenten und Module
+# 🛡️ AI Guardrails – Technical-Functional Framework for Agents and Modules

-Wir entwickeln eine modulare, AI-gestützte Plattform zur Automatisierung von typischen Tätigkeiten im Rahmen von Salesforce-Projekten.
-Die Project Assistant Suite begleitet den gesamten Projektlebenszyklus – von PreSales über Solution Design bis zu Rollout und Hypercare – und nutzt spezialisierte AI-Agenten zur Extraktion, Strukturierung und Generierung relevanter Artefakte wie Stories, Datenmodelle, Testfälle oder Schulungsunterlagen.
-Ziel ist es, diese Plattform zunächst intern zur Effizienzsteigerung einzusetzen und später als produktisiertes System im Markt zu etablieren.
+We are developing a modular, AI-powered platform for automating typical activities within Salesforce projects.
+The Project Assistant Suite accompanies the entire project lifecycle – from PreSales through Solution Design to Rollout and Hypercare – and uses specialized AI agents for extraction, structuring, and generation of relevant artifacts such as stories, data models, test cases, or training materials.
+The goal is to initially use this platform internally for efficiency improvement and later establish it as a productized system in the market.

-Dieses Dokument beschreibt den verbindlichen Rahmen ("Guardrails") für alle KI-gestützten Komponenten innerhalb der Project Assistant Suite.
-Es definiert, was erlaubt ist, welche Technologien und Methoden verwendet werden dürfen und welche architektonischen sowie sicherheitsrelevanten Leitplanken einzuhalten sind.
+This document describes the binding framework ("Guardrails") for all AI-powered components within the Project Assistant Suite.
+It defines what is allowed, which technologies and methods may be used, and which architectural and security-related guidelines must be followed.

 ---

-## 1. 🔧 Technologischer Rahmen
+## 1. 🔧 Technological Framework

-* Die Plattform basiert ausschließlich auf **Open Source-Technologien**.
+* The platform is based exclusively on **Open Source technologies**.
-* Zulässige Programmiersprachen: **Python**, **TypeScript/JavaScript**.
+* Permitted programming languages: **Python**, **TypeScript/JavaScript**.
-* Services sind **containerisiert (Docker)** und für **Kubernetes** vorbereitet.
+* Services are **containerized (Docker)** and prepared for **Kubernetes**.
-* Agenten kommunizieren ausschließlich über **REST-APIs oder Message Bus (RabbitMQ)**.
+* Agents communicate exclusively via **REST APIs or Message Bus (RabbitMQ)**.

 ---

-## 2. 🧠 KI-Logik & Agentendesign
+## 2. 🧠 AI Logic & Agent Design

-* KI-Funktionalitäten sind in **modulare Agenten** gekapselt.
+* AI functionalities are encapsulated in **modular agents**.
-* KI-Logik basiert auf **Langchain (Python)** in Kombination mit **Haystack** für RAG.
+* AI logic is based on **Langchain (Python)** in combination with **Haystack** for RAG.
-* Vektorsuche erfolgt über **Qdrant**, klassische Suche über **Elasticsearch**.
+* Vector search is performed via **Qdrant**, classical search via **Elasticsearch**.
-* KI-Agenten dürfen **keine irreversiblen Systemänderungen** vornehmen (read/write getrennt).
+* AI agents must **not make irreversible system changes** (read/write separated).
-* Jeder Agent muss über eine **Custom UI oder CLI steuerbar** sein.
+* Each agent must be **controllable via Custom UI or CLI**.

 ---

-## 3. 🔁 Workflow- und Prozesssteuerung
+## 3. 🔁 Workflow and Process Control

-* Die gesamte Prozesslogik wird in einer **eigenen Workflow Engine auf Basis von FastAPI + Redis** abgebildet.
+* The entire process logic is mapped in a **custom Workflow Engine based on FastAPI + Redis**.
-* Workflows dürfen nur auf expliziten Triggern (Event oder API) starten.
+* Workflows may only start on explicit triggers (Event or API).
-* Prozesszustände sind persistent gespeichert und versionierbar.
+* Process states are persistently stored and versionable.
-* Kein stilles Überspringen von Phasen oder Rückmeldungen erlaubt.
+* No silent skipping of phases or feedback allowed.

 ---

-## 4. 🔐 Sicherheit & Compliance
+## 4. 🔐 Security & Compliance

-* Zugriff wird über **OAuth2/OIDC** gesteuert (z.
-B. Auth0, Keycloak).
+* Access is controlled via **OAuth2/OIDC** (e.g., Auth0, Keycloak).
-* Secrets und Tokens werden ausschließlich über **Vault** verwaltet.
+* Secrets and tokens are managed exclusively via **Vault**.
-* DSGVO-Vorgaben sind einzuhalten (inkl.
-Logging, Einwilligungen, Löschbarkeit).
+* GDPR requirements must be complied with (incl. logging, consents, deletability).
-* **Anonymisierung** erfolgt:
+* **Anonymization** is performed:

   * via RegEx
-  * durch statische/dynamische Platzhalter
+  * through static/dynamic placeholders
-  * optional durch internes LLM zur semantischen Erkennung personenbezogener Inhalte
+  * optionally through internal LLM for semantic recognition of personal data

 ---

-## 5. 🧭 Datenhaltung & Nachvollziehbarkeit
+## 5. 🧭 Data Management & Traceability

-* Alle Artefakte (Stories, Datenmodelle, Releases, Reports) sind versioniert.
+* All artifacts (stories, data models, releases, reports) are versioned.
-* Änderungen werden über die **Change Engine** mit Graph-Struktur verfolgt.
+* Changes are tracked via the **Change Engine** with graph structure.
-* Jeder Agent muss seine Ausgaben speichern und referenzierbar machen (Traceability).
+* Each agent must save its outputs and make them referable (Traceability).
-* Keine Blackbox-Logik ohne Logging erlaubt.
+* No blackbox logic without logging allowed.

 ---

-## 6. 📊 Monitoring & Qualitätssicherung
+## 6. 📊 Monitoring & Quality Assurance

-* Jeder Service meldet Metriken an **Prometheus** und Logs an **Loki**.
+* Each service reports metrics to **Prometheus** and logs to **Loki**.
-* Fehler werden über **Sentry** erfasst und getrackt.
+* Errors are captured and tracked via **Sentry**.
-* Agentenverhalten wird im UI visualisiert und kann durch User bewertet werden.
+* Agent behavior is visualized in the UI and can be rated by users.
-* Keine Agentenentscheidung darf automatisch in Produktion übernommen werden.
+* No agent decision may be automatically adopted in production.

 ---

-## 7. ❗ Einschränkungen
+## 7. ❗ Restrictions

-* Kein direkter Zugriff auf Salesforce-Produktivsysteme ohne Userfreigabe
+* No direct access to Salesforce production systems without user approval
-* Kein Einsatz von Closed-Source KI-Modellen in der Standardauslieferung
+* No use of closed-source AI models in standard delivery
-* Kein Persistieren personenbezogener Rohdaten ohne Anonymisierung
+* No persistence of personal raw data without anonymization

 ---

-> Dieses Dokument ist für alle Contributor und Agent-Instanzen bindend.
-Es darf nur mit Review durch den Security- und AI-Verantwortlichen geändert werden.
+> This document is binding for all contributors and agent instances.
+It may only be changed with review by the Security and AI responsible person.

 Salesfive – UI Implementation Guidelines

 Copy‑paste this spec directly into your design‑system repository or provide it to an AI coding assistant.
 It contains every brand‑token, typographic rule and component spec required to recreate Salesfive digital interfaces (web‑app, presentations, landing pages).

-1 Grundlayout & Struktur
+1 Basic Layout & Structure

-BereichAbmessungen & VerhaltenInhalt / Komponenten
+AreaDimensions & BehaviorContent / Components

-Linke Side-Bar
+Left Side-Bar

-• Feste Breite ≈ 260 px • Volle Höhe, dunkler Farbverlauf • Flex-Spalte mit gap-y-4
+• Fixed width ≈ 260 px • Full height, dark gradient • Flex column with gap-y-4

-1. Profil-Avatar (80 px Ø) 2.
-Name + E-Mail (kleine, graue Schrift) 3.
-Primäre Navigation (Icon + Label, Hover-Highlight, Active-State) 4.
-Sekundäre Links (Book a Demo, Settings, Referral)
+1. Profile Avatar (80 px Ø) 2.
+Name + Email (small, gray text) 3.
+Primary Navigation (Icon + Label, Hover-Highlight, Active-State) 4.
+Secondary Links (Book a Demo, Settings, Referral)

 Main-Frame

-• Flex-Kolonne, flex-1 • Padding xl (links/rechts 32 px, oben 24 px) • Max-Breite 1440 px, zentriert
+• Flex column, flex-1 • Padding xl (left/right 32 px, top 24 px) • Max-width 1440 px, centered

-Header, Cards, Tabs, Tabellen, Modale, Wizards
+Header, Cards, Tabs, Tables, Modals, Wizards

-Seitenaufbau
+Page Structure

 mermaid

-KopierenBearbeiten
+CopyEdit

 graph LR A[Side-Bar] --- B[Main-Frame] B --> C[Page Header] C --> D[Content Area]

 0 Table of Contents

 Design Tokens (Color)

 Typography System

 Layout & Grid

 Color Application Rules

 Component Library

 States & UX Patterns

 Datavis (rounded‑bar charts)

 Accessibility

 Code Snippets

 Implementation Checklist

 1 Design Tokens

 Token